databrary/design/user-stories.md

 * Does labnanny manage IRB protocols, expirations dates, etc. that can be added to a study?

 As an investigator,
 I want to be able to create collection protocols (procedures) and coding manuals.

 1. Go to study page
-3. Upload materials, consent forms, manuals
+2. Upload materials, consent forms, manuals
 3. (Optional, unknown) Describe study schema, layout, interview questions, data types
     * Drag-and-drop interface to describe "all the information that will be collected for each acquisition/subject/session"
     * Add data "containers" for participant information, video data, interview questions, measurements
     * Add analysis "containers" for coding spreadsheets

+As an investigator,
+I want members of my research team to receive notifications when there are changes in my study protocol.
+Those reminders might also prompt me to consider whether I need to revise my formal IRB protocol.

 ### Work day to day collecting data.